Golden Age of Jewish culture in Spain: Historiography and nature of Golden Age

 Bernard Lewis takes issue with this view, calling it ahistorical and exaggerated.
 He argues that Islam traditionally did not offer equality or even pretend that it did and argues that it would have been both a "theological as well as a logical absurdity."
 However, he also states:

 Mark R. Cohen, Professor of Near Eastern Studies at Princeton University, in his Under Crescent and Cross, calls the idealized interfaith utopia a "myth" that was first promulgated by Jewish historians such as Heinrich Graetz in the 19th century as a rebuke to Christian countries for their treatment of Jews.
 This myth was met with the "counter-myth" of the "neo-lachrymose conception of Jewish-Arab history" by Bat Ye'or and others, which also "cannot be maintained in the light of historical reality".
+Cohen adds that the "Golden Age" myth has been used since the nineteenth century by Muslims who use it "as a weapon against Zionism and the State of Israel," in which the claims "soft-pedal the legal inferiority of the Jews and gloss over, or ignore, episodes of violence that call the harmony into question."

+The notable Jewish philosopher Moses Maimonides (1135–1204) was forced to flee from Al-Andalus to avoid conversion by the Almohads.
+In Letter to Yemen, Maimonides wrote:Dear brothers, because of our many sins Hashem has cast us among this nation, the Arabs, who are treating us badly.
+They pass laws designed to cause us distress and make us despised....
+Never has there been a nation that hated, humiliated and loathed us as much as this one.